Durham (Gilesgate) railway station: History

 The station opened on 15 April 1844 by the Newcastle and Darlington Junction Railway.
 It was adjacent to Gilesgate and Station Lane.
-This was the second of four railway stations built to serve Durham City, the first being Shincliffe (later being renamed Shincliffe Town) on the Durham & Sunderland Railway.
+This was the second of four railway stations built to serve Durham City, the first being Shincliffe (later being renamed Shincliffe Town) on the Durham and Sunderland Railway.
 Due to the inconvenient site of the station, it had a short lifespan, only being open for 13 years before closing to passengers on 1 April 1857, although it remained open for goods traffic.
 In the 1898 map the station was called Durham and Belmont - Goods Trains and in the 1913 Railway Clearing House map it was referred to as Durham Goods.
 There was a trainshed to the southeast of the platform with a pair of carriage sidings.
 A wooden goods shed joined the trainshed and had one single line going into it.
 Kepier Colliery was nearby which closed in the 1920s.
 The station closed to goods traffic on 17 November 1966 and the tracks were quickly lifted.
 The station building is now a Travelodge.